 The information below describes the policies and procedures related to establishing, revising, discontinuing graduate courses and programs, and information about the internal and external review processes.

 Submissions for graduate curriculum program actions must be received by The Graduate School by November 1 for both new programs and program alterations that anticipate opening or taking effect the following academic year.
 Therefore, new programs or alterations to be in effect for September 1, 2019 must be received by The Graduate School by November 1, 2018.

 Receipt of proposals by this date, however, does not guarantee that a curricular action will be in effect by the following academic year.
 Therefore, submissions before this date are recommended.

-All programmatic curriculur actions originate with the faculty.
+All programmatic curricular actions originate with the faculty.
 The review process follows the signature workflow noted on each form.

 Graduate Curriculum Resources

 NJ President's Council Academic Issues Committee (AIC) Manual

 External consultant guidelines and criteria (required of all new degree programs)